Applying for OPT STEM Extension

 If you file your STEM OPT extension application on time and your OPT period expires while your extension application is pending, USCIS will automatically extend your employment authorization for 180 days.
 This automatic 180-day extension ceases once USCIS adjudicates your STEM OPT extension application.

-Step 1: Submit materials to [email protected]:
+Step 1: Submit materials in your ISSS Student Portal:

-Completed Form I-983, using the I-983 Guide to complete the form
+• You will need to upload a completed Form I-983, using the I-983 Guide to complete the form

-Copy of your EAD
+• Copy of your EAD

 ISSS processing time is 10 business days.